Uranium Dicarbide SDS

 Uranium

 Acute exposure: Uranium may enter the body through inhalation of fine particles that are approximately 1 micron in diameter.
 Uranium poisoning is characterized by generalized health impairment.
-It may cause changes in the kidneys, liver, lungs, and cardiovascular, nervous, and hemopoietic systems, and disorders of protein and carbohydrate metabolism.
+It may cause changes in the kidneys, liver, lungs, cardiovascular, nervous, and hemopoietic systems, and disorders of protein and carbohydrate metabolism.
 Symptoms may include oliguria, hematuria, albuminuria, and jaundice.

 Chronic exposure: Workers exposed to high average levels of uranium dust in a plant at Oak Ridge have not had increased mortality rates from lung cancer, leukemia, bone cancer, or diseases of the respiratory and genitourinary systems.
 Lung cancer in uranium miners is probably the result of inhalation of radon daughters found in these mines.
 Chronic poisoning gives chest findings of pneumoconiosis, pronounced blood changes, and generalized injury.
-Cancer or lymphatic and blood forming tissues may result.
+Cancer or lymphatic and blood-forming tissues may result.
 See the following sections regarding the effects of inhalation of an alpha emitter.

 Alpha Radiation

 Acute exposure: Alpha radiation is densely ionizing with very high energy and will kill cells immediately adjacent to the source of contact.
 Damaged cells may not recover or be repaired.
 Alpha emitters may or may not be absorbed, depending on the solubility and particle size.
 Insoluble compounds may remain at or near the site of deposition, and soluble compounds may rapidly enter the bloodstream.
-Heavier particles will be brought up to the throat by ciliary action and may then be swallowed.
+Heavier particles will be brought up to the throat by ciliary action and may then be ingested.
 The lighter particles may be lodged deep in the alveolar air sacs and remain.
 The damage depends on how quickly they are eliminated, and the susceptibility of the tissue in which they are stored.
-A single large dose of radiation may lead to increases cancer risk.
+A single large dose of radiation may lead to increased cancer risk.

-The delayed effects of radiation may be due either to a single large overexposure or continuing low-level overexposure and may include cancer, genetic effects, shortening of life span and cataracts.
-Cancer is observed most frequently in the hematopoietic system, thyroid, bone and skin.
+The delayed effects of radiation may be due either to a single large overexposure or continuing low-level overexposure and may include cancer, genetic effects, shortening of life span, and cataracts.
+Cancer is observed most frequently in the hematopoietic system, thyroid, bone, and skin.
 Leukemia is among the most likely forms of malignancy.
 Lung cancer may also occur due to radioactive materials residing in the lungs.
 Genetic effects may range from point mutations to severe chromosome damage such as strand breakage, translocations, and deletions.
 If the germ cells have been affected, the effects of the mutation may not become apparent until the next generation, or even later.

 • Skin contact